andrewconnell/playground-repo/.github/ISSUE_TEMPLATE/bug_report.md

  - Tooling: [e.g. VS Code, SPFx v1.10.0, Visual Studio 2019]

 ### Additional context
-> _(delete this line before submitting)_: Provide any other context about the problem.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide any other context about the problem.

 *Thanks for your contribution!
 Sharing is caring.*